macthecadillac/Interacting-Fermions/README.md

 Please refer to the docstrings of individual functions and classes.

-All hamiltonian definitions go into the "hamiltonians" folder and all scripts, big and small, go into the "scripts" folder.
+All model specifications (hamiltonians and other model specific code) belong to "models" and all scripts, big and small, go into the "scripts" folder.
 Only reusable Python code goes into "spinsys".
+The "hamiltonians" directory exists to accommodate old code that depends on the old directory structure.

 All Rust code goes into "rust".